kubernetes-sigs/gateway-api/docs-src/concepts.md

     be incompatible with a given `GatewayClass` (e.g. port/protocol combination is not supported)

-In this case, the Gateway will be in an error state, signalled by the status field.
+Listener configuration requested by a Gateway definition can be incompatible with a given GatewayClass (e.g. port/protocol combination is not supported).
+In this case, the Gateway will be in an error state, signaled by the status field.
 Routes, which point to a set of protocol-specific routing served by the Gateway.
-OPTIONAL: A Gateway can point directly to Kubernetes Service if no advanced routing is required.
+A Gateway can point directly to Kubernetes Service if no advanced routing is required.

 #### Deployment models